akaGD-13/SPY-Option-Trading/README.md

 File: 2a)IV_SABR.py

 β = 0.5
 <br>α,ρ,ν are derived using the Least Square method with data on 04/09/2025
+(can expand the residual function to include more data points)

 | Strike | Predicted IV on 2025‑05‑09 |
 |-------:|---------------------------:|